awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-general.md

 If you do not see or cannot access applications, deployment groups, instances, or other deployment resources from the AWS CLI or the AWS CodeDeploy console, make sure you're referencing one of the regions listed in [Region and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#codedeploy_region) in *AWS General Reference*\.

-Amazon EC2 instances and Auto Scaling groups that will be used in AWS CodeDeploy deployments must be launched and created in one of these regions\.
+Amazon EC2 instances and Amazon EC2 Auto Scaling groups that will be used in AWS CodeDeploy deployments must be launched and created in one of these regions\.

 If you're using the AWS CLI, run the `aws configure` command from the AWS CLI\.
 Then you can view and set your default region\.